teogenesmoura/poke-trader-front/README.md

 - Users are able to create an account, login and logout through JWT tokens, allowing for a decoupled architecture of the backend and front end of the application

+- Several trade-offs were taken into account while building this app.
+The first of them is that it **is not** responsive.
+When I prototyped it in Figma I thought it was a great experience in the desktop and I decided not to focus on an mobile version.

+- Both back and front-ends are intentionally generalists, so that the application can be used in the future for other types of creatures such as Digimons, for example.
+-
 ## Live demo
 A live demo of this project can be found [here](http://poketraderfront.herokuapp.com/)